balnur-akylbek/EducationalPractice/README.md

-There are 6 branches
-Each of them for practical 2,3,4,5,6,8 units
+There are 6 branches, each of them for practical 2,3,4,5,6,8 units